assaabloy-ppi/binson-c-light/project.md

 * The library binson-c-light is used by including the C-source (binson_light.c, binson_light.h) directly in the application project.
 * The C code is designed for small devices.
 It should work on Arduino Nano.
-* There are natural limitations on the Arduino Nano, for example int64_t is not supported, so on Arduino Nano, support for 64-bit integer (and 64-bit float, I guess) is not required.
+* There are natural limitations on the Arduino Nano, for example 64-bit floating point numbers are not supported, so for Arduino, Binson type "double" does not need to be supported.
 * The source should build with simple GCC commands described in README.md.
 No build framework or test framework should be used.
 * The software should run on Arduino Nano.